446564/salishmesh.net/src/pages/coverage.md

 ## Mesh Coverage Map

 This interactive map show the theoretical coverage of current Salish Mesh repeaters.
 To see all publicly listed repeaters, room servers and clients please visit [the MeshCore Internet Map](https://meshcore.co.uk/map.html).
-We also have an active link to the [Puget Mesh](https://pugetmesh.org/meshcore/) MeshCore network.
+We also had an active link to the [Puget Mesh](https://pugetmesh.org/meshcore/) MeshCore network which will be restored along with major coverage for southern vancouver island by the end of the month.

 ## Assumptions